-First, if correlation between two variables is high, it means they almost represent the same features.
+First, if the correlation between two variables is high, it means they almost represent the same features.
 It’s like we are using duplicates.
-So there is no point of making the model more complex.
+So there is no point in making the model more complex.

-Second reason is, if both the features are producing similar result, it will be very difficult to predict the true relationship between independent variable and dependent variable that which feature has contributed to particular result.
+The second reason is, if both the features are producing similar results, it will be very difficult to predict the true relationship between the independent variable and a dependent variable that which feature has contributed to a particular result.

-Data visualization involves graphical representation of data so that meaningful insights can be drawn from the data.
+Data visualization involves the graphical representation of data so that meaningful insights can be drawn from the data.
 Python has many libraries for data visualization.
-For e.g. Matplotlib, Plotly, Seaborn, Bokeh, Pygal, Altair etc.
+For e.g. Matplotlib, Plotly, Seaborn, Bokeh, Pygal, Altair, etc.

-Here I will cover Seaborn libaray as this is the most frequently used library.
-It is built on the top of “matplotlib” library, so it includes features of matplotlib and some additional features too.
+Here I will cover the Seaborn library as this is the most frequently used library.

 So let’s explore all plots one by one: